 A simple example would be a student who is learning about shapes in the classroom.
 In the classroom setting they may see posters, read books using shape vocabulary, complete projects where they create shapes, or use toys in the classroom.
 A teacher can present shape identification in many ways.
 So how can a student work to generalize shape identification at home?
 Families can support shape identification at home by using shape vocabulary in conversation, asking the child to find and identify shapes in their home, draw shapes on the sidewalk together, or discuss the shapes they see on their dinner plate.
 These learning opportunities at home help students connect lessons from the classroom to their everyday experiences.

-Communication between families and educators is an important factor in a child’s education and success.
+Communication between families and educators is an important factor in a child’s educational success.
 A good line of communication between families and educators ensures that everyone is working towards the same goals.
 They can work together to identify the most important areas of need, and create an approach that works inside and outside the classroom.
 Teachers and families are a team, a team is only successful when they communicate.

 Balancing the educational growth of a child can be a challenge for all people in a child’s life.
 There are many ways to continue consistent teachings from school to home.
 Try a balance scale!
 Weighing objects is a great way for children to learn about size, weight, and the concepts of less and more, plus, a balance scale can be utilized at school and at home.
 It’s a great, hands-on way for children to learn through play!
 Click the link below to check out The Adventurous Child Balance Scale.